cty41/unreal.lua/readme.md

 2.Copy the FirstPerson folder of the github repository to the project you create.

-3.Build the lua lib under X64 config.
+3.Build the lua lib under X64 config(I have build win64 and mac64 lib for you).

 4.Right click FirstPerson.uproject and choose Generate visual studio project file.